jsmolka/blog/content/drizzle/signs-of-life.md

       break label
 ```

 Implementing the many binary operations in a clean, efficient, and extensible way was quite the challenge.
 Internally, the `binary` function pops the right operand off the stack and takes a reference to the left operand, which will also be used as the destination.
-It then 'hashes' the value types and uses a jump table to call an optimized handler.
+It then "hashes" the value types and uses a jump table to call an optimized handler.

 ```cpp
 void Vm::power() {